Top Six Tours in Scottsdale

 Legendary architect Frank Lloyd Wright was so enamored with Scottsdale’s desert landscape that he chose the McDowell Mountain foothills as the setting for his winter home and architectural school.
 Taliesin West was built in the late 1930s using colorful rocks and sand from the desert.
 Today, a variety of public tours showcase Wright’s ability to seamlessly blend indoor and outdoor spaces.
 The 90-minute Insights Tour draws you into the magic of Wright’s world with visits to his elegant living room and sleeping quarters, as well as the gracious Garden Room and storied Cabaret.
 There are 11 tour options in all, including the Garden Walk, Private Collections Tour, Night Lights Tour and three-hour Extended Insights Tour, which includes mid-morning tea in the Taliesin West dining room.

-Indulge your inner foodie with a tour of Scottsdale’s newest and most popular restaurants and sweet shops!
-Arizona Food Tours and Taste it Food Tours offer walking culinary adventures through downtown Scottsdale.
+Indulge your inner foodie with a tour of Scottsdale’s newest and most popular restaurants and craft breweries!s Arizona Food Tours and Taste it Food Tours offer walking culinary adventures through downtown Scottsdale.
 Each three-hour tour includes stops at approximately six renowned restaurants where you’ll enjoy gourmet tastings, fine wine and stimulating conversation.
 Along the way, your knowledgeable guides will point out local attractions and provide insights in to Scottsdale’s history.
 Arizona Food Tours offers both lunch and progressive dinner tours, while Taste it Food Tours offers lunch and sunset trolley tours.
-And if you have a sweet tooth, don’t miss Chocolate Tour of Scottsdale.
-As you stroll through downtown, you’ll sample chocolate in all its glorious forms, from truffles and cupcakes to ice cream and hot chocolate.

 Guided Off-Road Adventures